Location - Abergowrie State Forest, North Queensland, Australia

 - Personal Protective Equipment (Helmet, Lifejacket, etc)

 Drowning hazards, being impaled in sticks, knocking your head when going down rapids and getting caught under a log are all real possibilities.
-Also be mindful that there are Saltwater Crocodiles in the Herbert River.
+Also be mindful that there are Saltwater Crocodiles in the Herbert River and they may venture up into Broadwater Creek.